-

 Elevating blood pressure care in New York City’s most vulnerable communities

 A collaboration between the American Heart Association and Damian Family Health Centers is advancing access and consistency in blood pressure management.
-High blood pressure is the leading risk factor for stroke … Read more
+High blood pressure is the leading risk factor for stroke and a number of heart conditions such as coronary artery disease, heart failure and atrial fibrillation (AFib), and affects nearly half (46.7%) of all adults in the United States.
+It is … Read more

 -